YPF Rally Argentina

 |Servicepark:||Villa Carlos Paz|

-- Sunday climbs up to the rock strewn roads of the Traslasierra mountains, famed for its moonlike landscape, and includes the classic El Cóndor and Giulio Cesare tests.
+- Sunday brings gruelling rock strewn tracks in the Traslasierra mountains, famed for their moonlike landscape, and includes classic El Cóndor and Giulio Cesare tests.

 - First run in 1980 in Tucumán province in the north, when it was known as Rally Codasur.